-The Company has one Executive Director and four employees.
 Due to the small size and simple structure, the Company has decided not to have a remuneration committee.
-The Board as a whole review and approve the salary package of the Managing Director by considering the knowledge and experience of the executives, the company's business scale and the market rates.
-The Non-executive directors are paid at a fixed amount and the total fee of Non-executive directors is required to be approved by shareholders.
+The Board as a whole review and approve the salary package of the Managing Director by considering the knowledge and experience, the company's business scale and the market rates.
+Non-executive directors are paid at a fixed amount and the capped total remuneration of Non-executive directors is required to be approved by shareholders.